Open-Attestation/adr/decentralised_rendering.md

 };
 ```

-### From host to frame actions
+### From host to frame actions (document viewer to document renderer)

 The following list of actions are made for the host to communicate to the iframe (and thus must be handled by application embed in the iframe):

 #### RENDER_DOCUMENT

 This action sends the document data to the child frame to be rendered.
+This is usually the first action that is called after the connection has been established.

 The payload is an object with 2 properties: